 On the other hand, a consultant provides tremendous value to an organization.
 In many cases, the benefits far surpass those gained by a company using internal resources.

 A consultant has the benefit of having worked with many different companies across multiple industries.
-This diversity of experience helps cultivate creative or unconventional ideas in a world where many fall into common traps.
+This diversity of experience cultivates creative or unconventional ideas in a world where many fall into common traps.

 This relieves you of all the liability and expense of putting someone on the payroll, to say nothing of the daily management of an additional employee.

-A consultant can bring a fresh point of view to your organization and provide an unbiased perspective of your systems and processes.
+A consultant brings a fresh point of view to your organization.
+He or she provides an unbiased perspective of your systems and processes.
 As mentioned previously, consultants bring the experience of working with many companies across many industries.

 In addition, they haven’t lived and breathed your company as you and your staff has.
 The unvarnished truth is that the longer we work in a specific capacity or organization, the easier it is to lose perspective.
 We start failing “to see the forest for the trees”, so to speak.

 How many times have you had a project fall by the wayside because you or your staff got caught up in daily issues?
 If you’re like most, the answer is more times than you can count.

 A good consultant will always want and need as much collaboration and input from your people as they can get.
 With that said, your project stands a much better chance of being successfully completed if you have someone focused on driving the project and nothing else.
 This allows your staff to remain focused on their daily responsibilities the vast majority of the time, with minimal time required to participate in the process.

-Let’s say that the new project you need to implement would require 120 man hours per week, would you have the resources to allocate to it?
-If not, how long would it take to recruit and hire the right people for the job?
+Let’s say that the new project you need to implement will require 120 man hours per week to complete.
+Do you have the resources to allocate to it?
+If not, how long will it take to recruit and hire the right people for the job?

-Even most small, independent consultants have relationships with other highly qualified people that they can bring in on a moment’s notice.
+Even most small, independent consultants have relationships with other highly qualified people.
+They can bring this additional expertise in on a moment’s notice.
 Either way, when you hire a consultant, scaling up and resource allocation become the consultant’s problem, not yours.